I’m assuming almost anyone who reads my blog realizes that keeping a relatively neat, clean, and organized home is important to me.

 4. I Pick Up As I Go

-I’m 100% convinced that the main reason our house stays relatively neat and organized almost all the time is because I am in the habit of picking up as we go all day long.
+I’m 100% convinced that the one main reason our house stays relatively neat and organized almost all the time is because I am in the habit of picking up as we go throughout the day.

 This does not mean I run around behind my kids with a waste basket and toy box… it just means that when we’re finished with one activity (and not going back to it for a while) we pick up before we move on.

-Their childhood will not be any less magical or special because they learned how to pick up after themselves… and I’m sure their future roommates and spouses will thank me some day 🙂
+I’m certain their childhood will not be any less magical or special because they learned how to pick up after themselves… and I’m sure their future roommates and spouses will thank me some day! 🙂

 5. I Don’t Let Laundry Win!

-Laundry is probably one of the household chores I’m most relaxed about… because I truly do not care how it gets done.
+Although I have a fantastic laundry routine, I will admit that laundry is probably one of the household chores I’m most relaxed about… I truly do not care how it gets done.

-As I’ve mentioned many times before, I do not sort my laundry nor do I spot-treat anything (for real).
-We don’t think it’s gross to wear something more than once before we wash it.
-We use our towels a handful of times before tossing them in the laundry.
-And I truthfully only wash my sheets every month (unless they are spilled on or soiled in some other way).
+We don’t think it’s gross to wear something more than once before we wash it (as long as it doesn’t have visible stains), we use our towels a handful of times before tossing them in the laundry, and I truthfully only wash my sheets every month (unless they are spilled on or soiled in some other way).

 I cannot tell you how much time this saves me doing laundry every week — especially with a growing family and messy (a.k.a. normal) kids!

-I’m not saying everyone should handle their laundry like I do, but I am saying it’s a huge time-saver for me to be more relaxed with how often I do laundry and how picky I am about it.
+I’m not saying everyone should take the same approach to laundry as I do, but I am saying it’s a huge time-saver for me to be more relaxed with how often I do laundry and how picky I am about it.

 I’m sure there are other little things I could continue to add to this list — but when I was thinking about the major ways I’m able to streamline and simplify my normal, daily cleaning tasks, these 5 tips immediately came to mind.

-Obviously, it’s not bad to be a “quality” cleaner, but at this point in my life, I’ll take “quantity” every single time!
+Obviously, it’s not bad or wrong to be a “quality” cleaner, but at this point in my life, I’ll take “quantity” every single time!

 What about you?